bigtoga/Examples/Cloud - Azure/AZ-103/To Do - Questions to answer for exam.md

 1. By default, can Azure virtual machines connect to the internet?
    - Yes - it is in the default routes

+# VPNs - Site to Site
+1. **What are the steps to change public IP address of on-premise VPN?**
+   - 1. Remove the VPN from Azure
+   - 2. Modify the local gateway IP Address in Azure vnet gateway config
+   - 3. Recreate the VPN connection in Azure

 # VPNs - Point to site
 1. **What are the steps?**
    - https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-howto-point-to-site-resource-manager-portal